5150brien/deltafy_xbrl/README.md

 ### Search for Specific Financial Values

-Once an instance document has been loaded, you can use the search method to find the value that was reported for specific accounting concepts.
+Once an instance document has been loaded, you can use the `search()` method to find the value that was reported for specific accounting concepts.
 Use the prefixed accounting concept name and the desired context as parameters to the search function.
-The search method returned None in cases where no value is found.
+The search method returns `None` in cases where no value is found.

 #### Example
 ```python